 Last season, they hoped many young players would take a big step, and it didn’t happen, which isn’t a surprise considering only a few players are capable of handling a massive increase in responsibility early in their careers.

 Koskinen turns 30 in July.
 He should be experienced enough to handle the pressure of the NHL, but is he good enough to be a competent backup, or possibly push Talbot for a 50-30 split in games?
 I honestly don’t know.
 I won’t pretend to, but I understand why some have concerns with the signing.
 Regardless of what the money is, ultimately Koskinen needs to play well for any deal to make sense.
+I think a one year deal makes sense, and even if you have to pay over $2 million it is hard to see it completely blowing up in their face.

 If he signs for $1.25 million/season and struggles, it would still be a bad deal.
 The money matters in regards to the salary cap, but the reality is his play on the ice will determine if the signing is good.